 Integration of Historic Property into Knowledge Park Complex

-Interior and exterior features will be repaired and upgraded to serve the complex while maintaining the historic character.
+Interior and exterior features have been repaired and upgraded to serve the complex while maintaining the historic character.
 The use of thin, glassy and lightly structured connections between the Philp King House and the mill preserves the identity of both structures while providing needed access and connectivity.
-The West End Warehouse will offer a dramatic entrance to the complex by introducing natural light, high ceilings, large multi-use spaces and vertical building circulation.
-Kings Mill Warehouse will serve as the interior crossroads of the complex with huddle rooms and a grand stair open to multiple stories and skylights above.
+The West End Warehouse offers a dramatic entrance to the complex by introducing natural light, high ceilings, large multi-use spaces and vertical building circulation.
+Kings Mill Warehouse serves as the interior crossroads of the complex with huddle rooms and a grand stair open to multiple stories and skylights above.

 Rendering of the West Entry looking south.